 The COVID-19 pandemic that brought the world to a standstill, has not just changed the way in which students are educated but has also forced the EdTech sector to up its game.
 Technology in the classroom has consistently been an advantage to schooling, enabling personalized, mastery-based learning, saving time for teachers, and equipping students with the digital abilities that will be much needed in the 21st century.

 In light of the pandemic, thousands of schools, millions of teachers, and students had to switch to remote classes and adapt to it almost overnight.
 Fortunately, EdTech has made things easier, replacing traditional teaching methods for the better.
+By 2025, the e-learning market is estimated to rise to a valuation of $325 billion, showing its tremendously positive trend.

 To understand the complexities and solutions provided to deal with this unforeseen change of events, Moonshot Jr reached out to a few industry experts to get their views on this.
 Let’s check out what they have to say.